mciccale/ScholarVista/README.md

 ## Description

-This project analyses research papers and extracts/plots information about them.
-It uses [Grobid]() to extract all the content of the research papers.
-Then all this data is plotted and displayed using **Python**.
+**ScholarVista** is a tool that analyzes research papers and extracts and plots information from them.
+It utilizes [Grobid](https://github.com/kermitt2/grobid/), a library for extracting content from research papers, to extract all the relevant data.
+The extracted data is then plotted and displayed using Python.

 ## Requirements

-**Python 3**
+TODO

 ## Installation Instructions